 This procedure is also called “bone ridge smoothing,” and is sometimes required before you get dental implants or a set of dentures.
 After you lose a tooth, there are often bony “ridges” near the socket where the tooth used to be.
 If they are especially sharp or prominent, they may need to be smoothed in order to ensure a proper fit for your dental restoration.

 In alveoloplasty, the gums are opened to provide access to the ridges.
 Then, one of our Overland Park dentists will use a special tool to gently remove the bone ridges and prepare your mouth for your implant or dentures.

 About 178 million Americans are missing at least one tooth and nearly 40 million Americans have lost all their teeth.

 Most types of oral surgery take a single appointment of between 1-2 hours, though this may vary depending on the specifics of the surgery, your oral health, and complications related to your condition.

-Generally speaking, you should expect to spend a total of 2-3 hours at the dentist, including the time it takes to check in, be sedated, and prepare your mouth for your surgery.
+Generally speaking, you should expect to spend a total of 2-3 hours at the dentist in Overland Park, including the time it takes to check in, be sedated, and prepare your mouth for your surgery.
 If you need to plan for a longer treatment, Dr. Kirkegaard will let you know in advance of the date of your surgery.

 No. During your surgery, your mouth will be completely numb.
 Dr. Kirkegaard will make sure that the area is numb before beginning your treatment.
 We also offer sedation dentistry with nitrous oxide and pill-based oral conscious sedation, which will help you feel more comfortable during your surgery.